python-discord/site/pydis_site/apps/content/resources/guides/python-guides/fix-ssl-certificate.md

 A picture where to find the certificate in the website is:
 ![location of certificate](https://media.discordapp.net/attachments/336642776609456130/776070065694048276/s6ONfwUye1.png)

-You have to setup certificate yourself, you can just click on it, or if that doesn't work, refer [here] (https://portal.threatpulse.com/docs/sol/Solutions/ManagePolicy/SSL/ssl_chrome_cert_ta.htm).
+You have to setup the certificate yourself.
+To do that you can just click on it, or if that doesn't work, refer [here] (https://portal.threatpulse.com/docs/sol/Solutions/ManagePolicy/SSL/ssl_chrome_cert_ta.htm).

 #### How to fix SSL Certificate issue on Mac